eProsima/Micro-XRCE-DDS-docs/docs/deployment.rst

 Then, the `publisher client` is connected to the *Agent* `A`.
 This *Client* logs in session with its *Client* key (0xAABBCCDD).
 At that moment, it can use all entities created related to this `client key`.
-Because all entities that it used were created successful by the `configurator client`, the `publisher client` can immediately publish to `DDS`.
+Because all entities that it used were successfully created by the `configurator client`, the `publisher client` can immediately publish to `DDS`.

 Configurate the subscriber